 DiversityBlog Category Archive

-Insights on diversity recruiting, diversity talent acquisition initiatives, and diverse talent at the senior executive level by The Good Search CEO Krista Bradford.
-Best Practices on ensuring equal opportunity for women executives, Black/African American executives, and Hispanic/ Latino executives, and other underrepresented professionals
+Our diversity category archive page gives you access to all of our diversity blog posts brimming with insights on diversity recruiting, diversity talent acquisition initiatives, and diverse talent at the senior executive level by The Good Search blog author CEO Krista Bradford.
+Our Diversity blog post category page also serves up our posts detailing diversity best practices on ensuring equal opportunity for women executives, Black/African American executives, and Hispanic/ Latino executives, and other underrepresented professionals.

 Women are largely missing from the list of speakers at far too many technology conferences.